MicroStrategy/rest-api-docs/docs/getting-started/rest-api-families.md

 ---
 sidebar_label: REST API families
-title: MicroStrategy REST API families
+title: Strategy REST API families
-description: The MicroStrategy REST API Explorer lets you drill down into the individual APis.
+description: The Strategy REST API Explorer lets you drill down into the individual APis.
 You can see HTTP headers and input and output information for each request, and enter values to try out the APIs.
 ---

-The [MicroStrategy REST API Explorer](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/) lets you drill down into the individual APis.
+The [Strategy REST API Explorer](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/) lets you drill down into the individual APis.
 You can see HTTP headers and input and output information for each request, and enter values to try out the APIs.

 ## [Authentication API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication)